LizardByte/Sunshine/docs/guides.md

 wireless interfaces here as well but they can also be ignored.

-@note{If your PC is only connected via wifi, it is still technically possible to get this working, but it is outside the scope of this guide and requires more networking knowledge and a wifi chip that supports WOL.
+@note{If your PC is only connected via wifi, it is still technically possible to get this working, but it is outside the scope of this guide and requires more networking knowledge and a wifi chip that supports WoL.
 If this is your first foray into linux, I'd recommend just getting a cable.}

-Now I can install ethtool and modify my interface to allow wake on lan.
-For your use, replace enp117s0 with whatever the name of your ethernet interface is from the command `ip link show`
+Now I can install ethtool and modify my interface to allow Wake on LAN.
+For your use, replace `enp117s0` with whatever the name of your ethernet interface is from the command `ip link show`

 ``` bash